Pap smears: Everything you need to know

 To lower your chances of cervical cancer, you can do the following:

-Stop douching.
-Douching removes the normal, healthy bacteria from your vagina that protect against infection, so avoiding it may also increase your protection against STD/STIs.
+Douching removes the normal, healthy bacteria from your vagina that protect against infection, so avoiding it may also increase your protection against STDs/STIs.
+It is important to let your body maintain its natural cleaning process without interference from douching products.

 There is no question about it: Pap Smears save lives.